Wednesday, September 22, 2010

 A densely edited list of design resources for the advanced webmaster - web designer.
 Highly valued in its field.

 A navigable mindmap of over 300 online collaboration tools organized by categories.
-This list of links is updated weekly and represent the most comprehensive reference of such tools online.
+This list of links is updated weekly and represents the most comprehensive reference of such tools online.

-A daily list of links of new web 2.0 applications, tools and services, providing a thumbnail, a brief description and a link to the source.
+A daily list of links to new web 2.0 applications, tools, and services, providing a thumbnail, a brief description, and a link to the source.

 Robin Good's Bookmarks